-- 1. everyone should have equitable access to digital communications to enable full participation in community life - 2. technological developments disrupt how activities traditionally occur and government has a role to ensure everyone has access to and benefits from this progress - 3. the digital economy can be an enabler of significant reductions in overall environmental impacts, including through Building Energy Management Systems (BEMS), online meetings, flexible working locations and the 'sharing economy' - 4. government data and information should be freely available to the community, while ensuring that people's privacy is protected - 5.
-Information and Communications Technology (ICT) equipment has considerable and often unnoticed environment impacts, including the energy and materials required for equipment, networks, storage and disposal of equipment.
+- 1. everyone should have equitable access to digital communications to enable full participation in community life - 2. digital rights, including internet access, are an extension of existing rights, should be viewed from a human rights perspective, and must be protected and enforced - technological developments disrupt how activities traditionally occur and government has a role to ensure everyone has access to and benefits from this progress - 4. the digital economy can be an enabler of significant reductions in overall environmental impacts - 5. government data and information should be freely available to the community, while ensuring that people's privacy is protected - 6. digital data and information should remain within control of the person who created it, even when it is stored in systems owned by third parties. - 7.
+Everyone has the right to privacy online, and freedom from unnecessary surveillance. - 8.
+Information and Communications Technology (ICT) equipment has considerable and often unnoticed environmental impacts, including the energy and materials required for equipment, networks, storage and disposal of equipment. - 9.
+All businesses should be subject to the Australian Privacy Act.

 - 1. the ACT to have world-leading internet connections, including public access connections - 2.
-ACT Government to be an innovator and leader in adopting digital technologies to reduce its environmental impact, and to provide better ACT Government services to consumers, businesses and employees - 3. community education to provide information about data sovereignty, personal security and privacy - 4.
-ACT school students to be taught open-source data literacy and educated on issues around data sovereignty, personal security and privacy - 5. people to have reasonable access to digital information produced and held about them by the ACT Government and its agencies - 6. government to provide the ACT community, in all its diversity, with access to local ICT employment and training opportunities - 7. all ACT Government publications to be published using Creative Commons (CC) licensing; where possible, government should make underlying data sets available - 8. government to support small businesses in the ICT sector as a way of increasing innovation, local employment opportunities and partnerships with tertiary education providers in the ACT - 9. government to minimise the environmental impacts of its own ICT equipment by undertaking life-cycle analyses of ICT infrastructure - 10.
+ACT Government to be an innovator and leader in adopting digital technologies to reduce its environmental impact (such as by installing energy management systems in all government buildings), and to provide better ACT Government services to consumers, businesses and employees - 3. community education to provide information about data sovereignty, personal security and privacy - 4.
+ACT school students to be taught open-source data literacy and educated on issues around data sovereignty, personal security and privacy

+- 5. people to have reasonable access to digital information produced and held about them by the ACT Government and its agencies - 6.
+ACT Government to provide the ACT community, in all its diversity, with access to local ICT employment and training opportunities - 7. all ACT Government publications to be published using Creative Commons (CC) licensing; where possible, government should make underlying data sets available - 8.
+ACT Government to support small businesses in the ICT sector as a way of increasing innovation, local employment opportunities and partnerships with tertiary education providers in the ACT - 9.
+ACT Government to minimise the environmental impacts of its own ICT equipment by undertaking life-cycle analyses of ICT infrastructure - 10.
 ACT Government to ensure that ICT infrastructure is resilient so that it is available in times of disaster, such as bushfires - 11.
 ACT Government to facilitate access to digital resources and public education programs on how digital resources can be used at libraries and through partnerships with the community sector.